-ClassDojo is marked as critical risk because the current database entry lists VPAT: Not found and WCAG claim: No claim.
+ClassDojo is marked as low risk because the current database entry lists VPAT: Exists (2025) and WCAG claim: Specific claim.

 ClassDojo ADA Compliance

-ClassDojo ADA compliance is currently rated Critical risk in the DistrictCheck tool database.
+ClassDojo ADA compliance is currently rated Low risk in the DistrictCheck tool database.
 This page summarizes the current VPAT status, WCAG claim, student data exposure, and the next action a district should take.

 What ClassDojo ADA compliance means for districts